Categories

 Reflections on five years of the janitor R package

 One thing led to another.
-In early 2016, I was participating in discussions on the #rstats Twitter hashtag, a community for users of the R programming language.
+In early 2016, I was participating in discussions on the Twitter hashtag, a community for users of the R programming language.
 There, Andrew Martin and I met and realized we were both R users working in K-12 education.
 That chance interaction led to me attending a meeting of education data users that April in NYC.

 Going through security at LaGuardia for my return flight, I chatted with Chris Haid about data science and R. Chris affirmed that I’d earned the right to call myself a “data scientist.”
 He also suggested that writing an R package wasn’t anything especially difficult.